 The global economic development fell significantly in 2019 on the back of a promising performance in 2018, due to headwinds stemming from both developed economies and emerging ones.
 The economic growth remained positive at 3.6% in 2018 after a 4% rise in 2017, only to slip sharply to 2.9% in 2019.
 Global trade disputes have also been more common over the year, expanding to many more countries than China and the United States; the reasons of these tensions are assumed to be the economic turmoil related to Brexit, joint allegations of protectionism between the European Union and the United States and tense relations between the two.
 In particular, the trade wars have increased cyclic headwinds in the telecommunications and automobile sectors, all of which have large cross-country supply networks.
-High uncertainty surrounding the potential trade policies has led to a fall in company confidence, the demand for foreign resources and intermediategoods, contributing to the slowdown in international trade.
+High uncertainty surrounding the potential trade policies has led to a fall in company confidence, which has dented investment growth in many nations.
+Additionally, these advances have lowered the demand for foreign resources and intermediategoods, contributing to the slowdown in international trade.